precup/bimon/README.md

 #### Maybe Someday
 - Non interactive bisect mode
 - Make more general so this isn't just a Godot specific tool
-- Sentinel usage cleanup/function cleanup pass
+- Sentinel usage cleanup
+- git.py and bisect.py cleanup
 - Switch path-spec to being input with -- like git
 - Lifetime stats :D